anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter08.rst

 ~~~~~~~~~~~

 With regards to resource autoscaling
-(gen.scl.01
+(gen.scl.01 in
-:ref:`ref_arch/openstack/chapters/chapter02:general recommendations`) it is
+:ref:`ref_arch/openstack/chapters/chapter02:general recommendations`),
-recommended that the NFVO/VNFM manages the policy and triggers a
+it is recommended that the NFVO/VNFM manages the policy and triggers a
 scale-up or scale-down action based on application telemetry, event, AI,
 or ML etc. While the use of telemetry and alarming system can trigger a
 scaling operation based on resource utilisation, without application